Recharge Your Top Teams

 The key outcomes of the event as reported by participants:

-Perhaps the biggest impact came from the fact that the business still held a forum during lockdown using 100% virtual communications.
-It was an important cultural message – the main impact seems to have been connecting people and effectively bringing the unit together.
+It was an important cultural message – as the main impact seems to have been connecting people and effectively bringing the unit together via an entirely virtual event.